Close-up of a woman's arm and torso, in fatigue, revealing painted finger nails and a wedding band with the text 'mom'.

 Gender equality

-Sweden has long been a pioneering promoter of gender equality.
-The overarching Swedish principle is that everyone, regardless of gender, has the right to work and support themselves, to balance career and family life, and to live without the fear of abuse or violence.
+Everyone, regardless of gender, has the right to work and support themselves, to balance career and family life, and to live without the fear of abuse or violence.

 A crowd of workers stand around a car on a factory floor.
 A woman is gesturing at the engine compartment.